architect/arc.codes/src/views/docs/en/get-started/detailed-aws-setup.md

 You'll need an Amazon Web Services account and credentials set up on your development machine.
 If you haven't done it before, here's a useful guide for [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

+Architect, as a deployment tool, requires an IAM user account with `AdministratorAccess`.
+In turn, Architect will create and attach least-privilege IAM roles to runtime resources.
+It is possible to limit Architect credentials to IAM, CloudFormation, etc., but this is effectively granting `AdministratorAccess` since that role would have the ability to create an IAM role with `AdministratorAccess`.

 On \*nix systems AWS Credentials are listed in:

 ```bash